owebeeone/datatrees/README.md

  s: Node[Source] = Node(Source, 'field_a', 'field_b', {'field_c': 'c', 'field_d': 'd'})
 ```

+If `use_defaults` is `True` (the default), default values from the source class or function are used for injected fields.
+If `False`, these defaults are ignored (unless a value is provided via `default_if_missing` or the field is explicitly initialized).

 If expose_all is True, all fields are injected even if they are not nominated or mapped.

 If expose_if_avail is set, and the field is available in the constructor it is injected.